-Principals of Applied Engineering; Principles of Arts, AV Technology & Communication; Principles of Business, Marketing & Finance; and Principles of Information Technology.
-They develop their individual 4-year plan and select a program of study which leads to one of the five Endorsement areas.
-They are individually counseled to ensure that courses selected match their interests and aptitudes.
+With the guidance of a counselor, they develop their individual 4-year plan and select a program of study which leads to one of the five Endorsement areas.
+They are individually counseled to ensure that courses selected match their interests and aptitudes

-Students at San Elizario HS have a variety of options when they enroll in the CTE program to include:
+Students at San Elizario H.S. have numerous options when they enroll in the CTE program, including: